link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 As a result, applications must anticipate and handle these problems from the outset.

-In this topic, we’ll explore concurrency control techniques — one of the more difficult aspects of maintaining a reliable {{< term sql >}} databases.
+In this topic, we’ll explore concurrency control techniques — one of the more difficult aspects of maintaining a reliable {{< term sql >}} database.
-This knowledge isn’t limited to a single database; it’s equally valuable for managing distributed transactions.
+This knowledge isn’t limited to a single database, it’s equally valuable for managing distributed transactions.

 ## Concurrent Transactions